77Vincent/sequelize-easy-query/README.md

 ```

 ### <a name="filterByAlias"></a>filterByAlias: {}
-Sometimes you want the key used for query not to be the same as its corresponding column name, you can do:
+Sometimes you want the key used for query not to be the same as its corresponding column name:
 ```js
 const users = await User.findAll({
   where: seq('raw query string', {